 7. Head to Flamborough Lighthouse

 Flamborough is a stunning place to visit, with incredible views of the sea.
 Take your binoculars and you might even see a seal.
 As well as the lighthouse – which you can take a tour of if you’re feeling strong enough to tackle the steps – there’s a family-run cafe serving good ice cream.
 Take a stroll out across the headland or walk down to the pretty cove.
 It’s a steep walk down (impossible with a buggy so take a carrier if you have a little one) but it’s worth the effort.
-Last time we went there were lots of seals playing by the shore – lovely!
+The last time we went there were lots of seals playing by the shore – lovely!
+Flamborough Cliffs, North Marine Road, Bridlington YO15 1BJ – Visit the Flamborough Cliffs website

 8. Meet some sea creatures at SEA LIFE Scarborough

 Dive into an underwater adventure at SEA LIFE Scarborough.
 Meet spider crabs, rays, sharks and much more.
 There are interactive rock pools and even a play area.
-Visit the Scarborough Sea Life Centre website for more details.
+Why not combine it with a trip on Scarborough’s North Bay Railway, which is really sweet.
+No booking’s needed and it takes you from the Sea Life Centre at Scalby Mills to Peasholm Park, which has pedaloes, a cafe and pretty gardens.
+Sea Life Scarborough, Scalby Mills Rd, Scarborough YO12 6RP – Visit the Scarborough Sea Life Centre website for more details.

 9. Do some puffin-spotting at RSPB Bempton Cliffs

 The cliffs at Bempton have to be seen to be believed – so many birds!
 If you’re lucky, you might even glimpse a pretty puffin posing for the bird-watchers.
-Read our five reasons to visit Bempton Cliffs.
+Bempton is a brilliant place to visit with children, with regular a visitor centre, children’s activities and unbelievable views across the cliffs.
+Dogs are permitted on a short lead.
+RSPB Bempton Cliffs, Cliff Ln, Bridlington YO15 1JF – Read our five reasons to visit Bempton Cliffs.

 10. Visit Sewerby Hall